bitrix24/b24restdocs/api-reference/sonet-group/scrum/task/tasks-api-scrum-task-update.md

 >
 > Who can execute the method: any user with access to Scrum

-This method creates or modifies a Scrum task.
-You can create a task in Scrum, move a task from another project, transfer it between the backlog and sprints, change story points, and link an epic.
+This method creates or updates a Scrum task.
+You will be able to:
+- create a task in Scrum
+- move a task from another project
+- transfer it between the backlog and sprints
+- change story points
+- link an epic

-The task must first be created using the [tasks.task.add](../../../tasks/tasks-task-add.md) method, or you can retrieve an existing task using the [tasks.task.update](../../../tasks/tasks-task-update.md) method.
-The link to Scrum is specified in the `GROUP_ID` parameter.
+A task must be created using the [tasks.task.add](../../../tasks/tasks-task-add.md) method or updated using the [tasks.task.update](../../../tasks/tasks-task-update.md) method.
+Linking the task to Scrum is specified in the group identifier parameter `GROUP_ID`.

+You can obtain the group identifier using the [create new group](../../sonet-group-create.md) method or the [get group list](../../socialnetwork-api-workgroup-list.md) method.
+A group is considered a Scrum if the `SCRUM_MASTER_ID` field is filled.

 ## Method Parameters